lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 # DRY {#dry}

-> Maybe the single most important (and simplest) rule is to not repeat / duplicate any information or logic in the codebase.
+> Maybe the single most important (and simplest) rule is to reduce (code / information / logic) duplication in the codebase at the bar minimum.
 It has architectural as well as technical implications.
 It is easier to spot and correct than to get right from the start.
 >
 > Here again I'll go from lower level (technical) techniques to higher level thinking.